 Also known as mastopexy, breast lift surgery is performed to rejuvenate the positioning of the breasts while enhancing the breast shape and contour.
 In general, a breast lift can help to:

 The breast lift procedure is commonly pursued when patients exhibit one of the three grades of breast “ptosis”—a condition characterized by drooping tissue.
 The extent of your breast sag or ptosis generally influences which breast lift technique is ideal for your needs and goals.

-As women age, their breasts may sag and often, a breast lift, or mastopexy, is one of the only ways to reshape the breasts.
-Aside from sagging breasts, women may also choose a breast lift to correct a downward-facing nipple, breasts that are relatively small, to add volume following pregnancy and childbirth or after weight loss.
+As women age, their breasts may sag and often, a breast lift is one of the only ways to reshape the breasts.
+Aside from sagging breasts, women may also choose a breast lift to correct a downward-facing nipple, enlarge breasts that are relatively small, and add volume following pregnancy and childbirth or after weight loss.

 These assessments are used to determine the surgical technique for lifting of the breast.